 Wandering Down Three Microsoft Paths

 Path 1: The first path is the traditional evolutionary path of upgrading to a newer version of Windows Server and SQL Server.
 Here, you get the most updated features and a sought-after security landscape.
 The latest versions of Windows Server and SQL Server available are Windows Server 2019 (reaching general availability in early October 2018) and SQL Server 2017.
 You can upgrade to the on-premises versions or the cloud version on Azure (recommended by Microsoft).
-I would also like to mention Windows Server 2019 (to be released soon)—if you are thinking of going for the latest version.
-The only caveat for upgrading to the latest version of the on-premises server product is the price change going into effect on October 1, 2018.
+I would also like to mention Windows Server 2019 if you are thinking of going for the latest version.
+The only caveat for upgrading to the latest version of the on-premises server product is the price change.
 Check out this blog post to get a clearer picture of how price changes might affect your organization.